Baked Methi Muthias

 by Tarla Dalal

-- Mix all the ingredients in a bowl and knead into a soft dough using a little water.
+- Combine all the ingredients in a deep bowl and knead it into a soft dough using approx. ¼ cup of water.

-- Divide the dough into 8 equal portions, shape into even sized rounds and flatten them by placing between your palms.
+- Divide the mixture into 12 equal portions, shape each portion roughly into an oval by rolling it between your palms and fingers.

 REGISTER NOW If you are a new user.

 Or Sign In here, if you are an existing member.

 If your Gmail or Facebook email id is registered with Tarladalal.com, the accounts will be merged.
 If the respective id is not registered, a new Tarladalal.com account will be created.